 - read films and scripts through the perspective of a screenwriter/storyteller

 - write a script for potential production via BSU’s Cinema Entertainment Immersion (CEI)

 You’ll learn the fundamentals of excellent screenwriting; provide a solid grounding in film studies, genres, and theory; and trace the history of film and film studies.

 For a complete list of courses and their descriptions, please consult our course catalog.

-This minor is not open to telecommunication majors in the Film and Media Studies concentration.
+This minor is not open to Department of Media majors in the Film and Media Studies concentration.

 How to Enroll

-To declare this minor, contact the Department of Telecommunications.
+To declare this minor, contact the Department of Media.